canvasxyz/okra-js/README.md

 npm run test
 ```

 The two most important things covered by the tests are 1) correctness of the tree update algorithm 2) correctness of the syncing algorithm.
-Correctness of the tree is tested by comparing the underlying database entry-by-entry with a reference tree built layer-by-layer using the `Builder` class exported from [./src/builder.ts](./src/builder.ts) (also used by `Tree.rebuild`).
+Correctness of the tree is tested by comparing the underlying database entry-by-entry with a reference tree built layer-by-layer using the `Builder` class exported from [./src/builder.ts](./src/builder.ts) (also used by `Tree.prototype.rebuild`).
 These tests insert entries in random order in a series of sizes up to 10000 entries, using `Q = 4` to maximize tree height and internal complexity.
-Correctness of syncing is tested by initializing two trees with the same contents, also with `Q = 4`, then randomly deleting different sets of entries from each of them, manually tracking the expected set of deltas and testing that `t.deepEqual(await collect(target.sync(source)), expected)`.
+Correctness of syncing is tested by initializing two trees with the same contents, also with `Q = 4`, then randomly deleting different sets of entries from each of them, manually tracking the expected set of deltas and testing that `t.deepEqual(await collect(target.delta(source)), expected)`.

 ## API